-- Under Article 11, entitled “Situations of risk and humanitarian emergencies”, an example given by the EHRC is that it would not be good enough to set up a helpline where people can ask for information or help if it is not accessible for groups of disabled people, including people with speech impairments.
+- Under Article 11, “Situations of risk and humanitarian emergencies”, the EHRC gives as an example that it would not be good enough to set up a helpline where people can ask for information or help if it is not accessible for groups of disabled people, including people with speech impairments.

-- Under Article 13, access to justice, there is stress on the importance of appropriate support for participating in court proceedings.
+- Article 13, “Access to justice”, and the guide stress the importance of appropriate support for participating in court proceedings.

-- Article 25, health, talks about governments ensuring that impairments and health conditions are identified early and that people get early support.
+- Article 25, “Health”, says governments “should ensure impairments and health conditions are identified early and that people get early support”.
 This is very important for stammering, because speech therapy can be more effective at the pre-school stage.

-This EHRC guide, under the heading ‘What obligations does the Convention place on governments?’, says that in the case of some (only some) rights, namely economic, social and cultural rights, the CRPD recognises that many countries may not be able to take steps to make them real for all disabled people immediately.
+This EHRC guide, under the heading “What obligations does the Convention place on governments?”, says that in the case of some rights, namely economic, social and cultural rights, the CRPD recognises that many countries may not be able to take steps to make them real for all disabled people immediately.
 However the government should still make every effort, using all available resources, to make sure disabled people enjoy their human rights as quickly as possible.
 Also the UN is likely to expect a relatively wealthy country like Britain to be doing better than a developing country.

 Does the CRPD have teeth?

-However the following are some ways the Convention can have practical relevance.
-In summary, the Convention can potentially be useful in arguing before the UK courts for particular interpretations of the law, but also has influence through EU law and the European Convention on Human Rights.
-It may not be so useful at present in arguing for changes in central government policy – given the UK government’s negative response to a 2016 UN Disability Committee inquiry (below), and to the Committee’s 2017 monitoring report which was highly critical of the UK.
+However the following are some ways in which the CRPD can have practical relevance.
+In summary, the CRPD can potentially be useful in arguing before the UK courts for particular interpretations of the law, but also has influence through EU law and the European Convention on Human Rights.
+The CRPD may not be so useful at present in arguing for changes in central government policy – given the UK government’s negative response to the 2016 UN Disability Committee inquiry (below), and to the Committee’s 2017 monitoring report which was highly critical of the UK.
 Some local authorities may be more responsive to arguments based on the CRPD.

 Interpreting UK law